The Power of Self-Monitoring: Helping Kids Work Independently

 “What could you do differently next time?”

-These conversations reinforce the habit of reflection and adjustment, strengthening self-monitoring skills over time.
+These conversations reinforce the habit of reflection and adjustment.
+Over time, they will help strengthen self-monitoring skills.